 TMJ disorders involve the dysfunction of the temporomandibular joint (TMJ), which is located on both sides of the jaw and connects the jawbone to the skull.
 This joint is responsible for mouth movement.
 Surrounding the TMJ are connective tissues and muscles that assist with opening and closing the mouth.
 Every time you eat or speak, the TMJ and related tissues work in unison to promote smooth mouth movement.
-However, when TMJ disorder is present, patients experience a diminished ability to execute normal oral function with ease.
+However, when TMJ disorder is present, patients experience a diminished ability to execute a normal oral function with ease.
 Without TMJ treatment, patients experience a wide variety of symptoms that affect oral health and general wellbeing.
-Our skilled team of oral surgeons offer TMJ treatment based on the unique needs of each patient.
+Our skilled team of oral surgeons offers TMJ treatment based on the unique needs of each patient.

 Causes of TMJ Disorder

 TMJ dysfunction can be caused by a malocclusion, the misalignment of the upper and lower jawbones.
 Malocclusions cause the teeth to scrape against each other unnecessarily during mouth movement and places excessive strain on the TMJ.
 This disorder may also be caused by worn-down teeth or tooth loss, both of which affect the way each set of teeth line up with one another.